carlidel/c_henon_map/README.md

 # Henon Map

-C++ implementation of the Henon Map.
+Numba implementation of the Henon Map.